Paolo-Maffei/xplproject/tieske.xPL_Girder_plugin/ReadMe.txt

    2 Restart Girder or press F11 to reset the scripting engine 3 Enter the Girder component manager and enable the xPLGirder component
-     that is now shown in the list of available components Done!
+     that is now shown in the list of available components 4 Check the log for any errors, and make sure you read the known issues below (see 6 Known Issues).
+Done!

 If specific message handlers are required (see Using xPLGirder below) then